ZimaBoard 2 Fan Installation Guide & PWM Control

 • Reseat the 4-pin connector; ensure the header/mode is enabled.

-• Verify the fan’s minimum PWM start threshold (don’t set duty too low).
+• Verify the fan’s minimum PWM start threshold (don’t set duty too low, each fan has a different minimum starting PWM).

 • Noise / vibration: Re-align the fan and tighten the screws.